Arbroath: Culture

 The ANGUSalive Community Trust manages Arbroath Library and Art Gallery, Webster Memorial Theatre, Signal Tower Museum, Arbroath Community Centre and Arbroath Sports Centre.

 On permanent display in the Corsar Gallery at Arbroath Art Gallery are The Adoration of the Magi and Saint John Preaching in the Wilderness; two large oil paintings attributed to Pieter Brueghel the Younger.
 The art gallery and public library are housed within a former school, The Academy, built in 1821 to a design by Dundee architect James Black.
 The building was bought for the town by former Provost, David Corsar, owner of a flaxspinning and manufacturing business.
 It was converted by local architect, Hugh Gavin and opened to much fanfare in 1898.

 The Webster Memorial Theatre building was opened as The Public Hall in 1867; James Maclaren of Dundee was the architect.
 As well as a large hall there was a library, reading-room, museum and smaller hall.
 The Arbroath Guide newspaper acclaimed the front facade to be "the finest thing in architecture we have in the town".
 The first public performance was by a troupe of Christy's Minstrels.
 The hall was renamed in memory of First World War casualty Joseph Webster, on his family gifting it to the town in 1919.
 Besides concerts, the hall was used for political addresses and lectures.
 HRH Princess Margaret reopened the hall in October 1970 as the Webster Memorial Theatre and Arts Centre, after major works and refurbishment.
 The front stonework was renovated, the auditorium remodelled and disabled access improved in 2008.
 The main auditorium seats five hundred.
 The theatre has featured among others Harry Lauder, Jimmy Tarbuck, Charlie Landsborough, The Drifters and the Chuckle Brothers and was the first venue the Alexander Brothers, a Scottish easy listening act, performed in as a professional duo.

+The 10 year-old Marion Angus arrived in Arbroath in February 1876, when her father became minister at the Erskine United Presbyterian Church.
+An early contributor to the poetry of the Scottish Renaissance, in her early thirties she wrote "The Diary of Arthur Ogilvie" (1897–98) and "Christabel's Diary" (1899) columns for the Arbroath Guide, sardonically chronicling the development of the town, musical concerts, visiting dramatic productions, and Church soirées.